steebchen/specs/binaries/Readme.md

 |                     |                | 19                       | :white_check_mark:         | 1.1.x                   | [1](#os-note-1) install `nodejs` or `openssl`
 | Alpine              | n/a            | *                        | :x:                        |                         |
 | Windows             | `windows`      | *                        | :heavy_check_mark:         | n/a                     |

+This is also continuously tracked on [our build system](https://buildkite.com/prisma/binary-testing).

 ### Cloud platforms